pingcap/docs/tidb-cloud/use-chat2query-api.md

 - `cluster_id`: _string_.
 A unique identifier of the TiDB cluster.
 - `database`: _string_.
 The name of the database.
 - `tables`: _array_. (optional) A list of table names to be queried.
 - `instruction`: _string_.
-A instruction in natural language describing the query you want.
+An instruction in natural language describing the query you want.

 The response is as follows: